saifurahman907/documentation/content/applications/sales/sales/send_quotations/quote_template.rst

 There is also a blue banner at the top of the quotation template design with a link to quickly return :guilabel:`Back to edit mode`.
-When clicked, Odoo returns to the quotation form in the back-end of the *Sales* application.
+When clicked, Odoo returns to the quotation form in the back-end of the *Sales* application. placeement   compleeete.

 .. seealso::
    - :doc:`get_signature_to_validate`